 PNWU makes available drug or alcohol counseling, treatment, or rehabilitation or re-entry programs.
 Students may seek these services through the Student Assistance Program.
 For more information, please see the Counseling Services section of the Student Catalog.
-Students may also contact the Washington Physicians Health Program to participate in their confidential services: www.wphp.org.
+Osteopathic medical students may also contact the Washington Physicians Health Program to participate in their confidential services: www.wphp.org.